 If you have not done so already, please create an account at www.onstageamericateachers.com.
 To begin, create a roster of all competing students.
 Once your roster is complete you can enter your routines.
 All schedules and routine numbers will be posted for teachers to view on this account.
 Students can be added, deleted, or modified by the studio via your account at any time.
 (National entries can be created with two simple clicks!)
 Payments can be made online with a [single] credit card payment or by sending us a check in the mail.
 All credit card payments will have a 3% service fee; whether it is done through the online portal or by calling us.
 Please make checks payable to; ON STAGE AMERICA (OSA) Payments made by check have no surcharge as long as the payment is made by the deadline.
 Returned checks will be charged a $35.00 fee, and only a cashier’s check or money order will be accepted from the studio in the future.
 Please note that your registration will not be considered complete until full payment is received and that all entry fees are non-refundable.

-Please submit one entry form per routine.
-If submitting a hard copy, all entries should be mailed together, with a typed Master List, in one large envelope and postmarked by the deadline date (listed next to the competition date in this brochure).
+(If submitting a hard copy of entries please submit one entry form per routine.
+All entries should be mailed together, with a typed Master List, in one large envelope and postmarked by the deadline date (listed next to the competition date in this brochure).
 All entries must be accompanied with payment in full by a single studio check payable to ON STAGE AMERICA (OSA).

 There are no refunds for entry fees on a Regional or National Level.
 Gift certificates are issued only in cases of documented injury or illness.
 These will be issued directly to the studio.